Richardaeld/MonaMemorabilia/README.md

 + [Balsmiq](https://balsamiq.com/) - Helped produce the wireframe used for this webpage
 + [Bootstrap](https://getbootstrap.com/) - Used as framework
 + [BrowserStack](https://www.browserstack.com/screenshots) - Helped with checking for platform compatibility
-+ [Fontawesome](https://fontawesome.com/v4.7.0/icons/) - Used icons from here
++ [Font Awesome](https://fontawesome.com/v4.7.0/icons/) - Used icons from here
 + [GitHub](https://github.com/) - Deployment of prototype website
 + [GitPod](https://www.gitpod.io/) - Integrated development environment
-+ [Google fonts](https://fonts.google.com/) - Used font families from here
++ [Google Fonts](https://fonts.google.com/) - Used font families from here
-+ [Jigsaw(Validation Service)](https://jigsaw.w3.org/css-validator/) - Used to identify errors in CSS
++ [Jigsaw (Validation Service)](https://jigsaw.w3.org/css-validator/) - Used to identify errors in CSS
 + [Pingdom](https://tools.pingdom.com/) - Checked for page load time
 + [Techsini](https://techsini.com/multi-mockup/) - Used for their viewable responsiveness PNG
 + [TinyPNG](https://tinypng.com/) - Minimizing KB load per image
 + [W3C Validator](https://validator.w3.org/) - Used to identify errors in markup

 ## References And Code Used
-+ [Webaccessibilitychecklist](http://webaccessibilitychecklist.com/) - Helped with making webpage ARIA accessible
++ [Web Accessibility Checklist](http://webaccessibilitychecklist.com/) - Helped with making webpage ARIA accessible
 + [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility) - Helped with understanding of when and how to use ARIA
-+ [Stack overflow](https://stackoverflow.com/) - Helped in understanding how to correct visual bugs with Bootstrap's automatic padding/margins and general questions
++ [Stack Overflow](https://stackoverflow.com/) - Helped in understanding how to correct visual bugs with Bootstrap's automatic padding/margins and general questions
 + [TestLodge](https://blog.testlodge.com/how-to-write-test-cases-for-software-with-sample/) - Used for test case examples
-+ [W3schools](https://www.w3schools.com/) - Helped with fine-tuning CSS and provided examples of advanced tricks involving transition, hover, and scale.
++ [W3Schools](https://www.w3schools.com/) - Helped with fine-tuning CSS and provided examples of advanced tricks involving transition, hover, and scale.
 These can be seen in:
-    + Index (Hover button effects are found under "Custom Project" and text shadow is used on the busisness name, Monachese Photography)
+    + Index - Hover button effects are found under "Custom Project" and text shadow is used on the busisness name, Monachese Photography
-    + Main footer (Hover effect used for the social media icons)
+    + Main footer - Hover effect used for the social media icons
-    + Gallery and Sub-Galleries (All nav images use the scale effect and a box shadow)
+    + Gallery and Sub-Galleries - All nav images use the scale effect and a box shadow
-    + Sub-Galleries (The clickable images use a scale and transition effect.
-All the images use box shadow)<br/><br/>
+    + Sub-Galleries - The clickable images use a scale and transition effect.
+All the images use box shadow<br/><br/>
 + [Bootstrap](https://getbootstrap.com/) - Framework used to help speed up development and add a better UX
-    + Main nav (Used responsive design nav bar)
+    + Main nav - used responsive design nav bar
-    + Index (Image carousel)
+    + Index - image carousel
-    + Contact Us (Form)
+    + Contact Us - form
-    + Sub-Gallery (Scrollspy was used, for the jump to anchor, and the invisible properity was used to hide placement of jump to anchor points for full size images)<br/><br/>
+    + Sub-Gallery - scrollspy was used for the jump to anchor links and the invisible property was used to hide the placement of these links<br/><br/>
-+ Code Institute (Class) - Used footer design based on the golden ratio and made social links like the examples shown in class from "Rosie" project.
++ Code Institute (Class) - Used footer design based on the golden ratio and made social links like the examples shown in class from the "Rosie" project.
 + Used a visual reference from a classmate, [Simon "jumboduck"](https://jumboduck.github.io/Polygonal-Brewing-Co/brewery.html "Page visual reference was used from") for the About Us section.
 The idea that was used is a large Hero image followed by the golden ratio of three text boxes that share the background color of the page.